 Keep your American Bobtail indoors with plenty of scratching surfaces to accommodate their natural behavior and they will enjoy a long and happy life.

-If you have an American Bobtail cat in your life, please share your experiences below.
+Have you ever met an American Bobtail cat?
+Please share your experiences in the comments below.